 - Pericardiocentesis removes fluid from the sac around the heart.

-The fluid is then tested to check its chemical makeup and is looked at under a microscope to see if it contains cancer cells.
-If cancer cells are found, special tests can tell whether the cancer is a mesothelioma, a lung cancer, or another type of cancer.
+The fluid is then tested for its chemical makeup and is looked at under a microscope to see if it contains cancer cells.
+If cancer cells are found, special tests might be done to see if the cancer is a mesothelioma, a lung cancer, or another type of cancer.

-Not finding any cancer cells in the fluid does not always mean there is no cancer.
-Even when cancer is present, not all fluid will have cancer cells.
-In many cases, doctors need to get an actual sample of the pleural or peritoneal tissue to determine if a person has mesothelioma
+Even if no cancer cells are found in the fluid, a person might still have cancer.
+In many cases, doctors need to get an actual sample of the mesothelium (the pleura, peritoneum, or pericardium) to determine if a person has mesothelioma.

 Suspected tumors in the chest are sometimes sampled by needle biopsy.
 A long, hollow needle is passed through the skin in the chest between the ribs and into the pleura.
 Imaging tests such as CT scans are used to guide the needle into the tumor so that small samples can be removed to be looked at under the microscope.
 This is often done using just numbing medicine.

 Needle biopsies do not require a surgical incision or overnight hospital stay.
-But a possible downside is that sometimes the samples removed are not big enough to make an accurate diagnosis.
-If this happens, a more invasive biopsy method may be needed.
+But the downside is that sometimes the samples removed are not big enough to make an accurate diagnosis.
+This is especially true for mesothelioma.
+A more invasive biopsy method may be needed.

 Endoscopic biopsy is commonly used to diagnose mesothelioma.
 An endoscope is a thin, tube-like instrument used to look inside the body.
 It has a light and a lens (or tiny video camera) on the end for viewing and often has a tool to remove tissue samples.
 Endoscopes have different names depending on the part of the body where they’re used.
-There are a number of different types of endoscopic biopsies.

-Mediastinoscopy: If imaging tests such as a CT scan suggest that the cancer may have spread to the lymph nodes between the lungs, the doctor may want to remove some of them to see if they really contain cancer.
+Mediastinoscopy: If imaging tests such as a CT scan suggest that the cancer might have spread to the lymph nodes between the lungs, the doctor may want to sample some of them to see if they really contain cancer.
 The area between the lungs is called the mediastinum, and looking at it with an endoscope is called mediastinoscopy.
-This is also done in an operating room while you are under general anesthesia (in a deep sleep).
+This is done in an operating room while you are under general anesthesia (in a deep sleep).

 A small cut is made in the front of the neck above the breastbone (sternum) and a thin, hollow, lighted tube (called a mediastinoscope) is inserted behind the sternum.
 Special instruments can be passed through this tube to take tissue samples from the lymph nodes along the windpipe and the major bronchial tube areas.

-Cancers in the lung often spread to lymph nodes, but mesotheliomas do this less often.
+Lung cancers often spread to lymph nodes, but mesotheliomas do this less often.
 Testing the lymph nodes can help show whether a cancer is still localized or if it has started to spread, which might affect treatment options.
 It can also sometimes help tell lung cancers from mesotheliomas.Patients with mesothelioma don’t need to have bronchoscopy to see if tumors are in their airways (because that isn’t where tumors from mesothelioma are found).
 Instead, bronchoscopy may be used to biopsy lymph nodes near the lungs (instead of using mediastinoscopy).

 Open surgical biopsy

 Sometimes, endoscopic biopsies aren’t enough to make a diagnosis, so more invasive procedures are needed.
 By making an incision in the chest (thoracotomy) or an incision in the abdomen (laparotomy) the surgeon can remove a larger sample of tumor or, sometimes, remove the entire tumor.

 Testing the samples in the lab

-No matter how they were obtained, all biopsy and fluid samples are sent to the pathology lab.
+No matter how they’re obtained, all biopsy and fluid samples are sent to the pathology lab.
 There, a doctor will look at them under a microscope and test them to find out if they contain cancer cells (and if so, what type of cancer it is).

-It is often hard to diagnose mesothelioma by looking at cells from the fluid around the lungs, abdomen, or heart.
+It’s often hard to diagnose mesothelioma by looking at cells from fluid samples.
 It can even be hard to diagnose mesothelioma with tissue from small needle biopsies.
 Under the microscope, mesothelioma can often look like other types of cancer.
-For example, pleural mesothelioma may resemble some types of lung cancer, and peritoneal mesothelioma in women may look like some cancers of the ovaries.
+For example, pleural mesothelioma can resemble some types of lung cancer, and peritoneal mesothelioma in women may look like some cancers of the ovaries.